gbarzon/gbarzon/README.md

 ## Hi there 👋

+- currently a Ph.D. student at the Padova Neuroscience Center, University of Padova, Italy, working under the supervision of Samir Suweis from the Laboratory of Interdisciplinary Physics and Manlio De Domenico from the CoMuNe Lab

+- M.Sc. in Physics of Data at the University of Padova.
+This program provided me with a comprehensive understanding of both Physics and Data Science, and I find it fulfilling to merge analytical and computational methods to tackle research challenges.

+- main interests in complex systems and network theory, with a focus on the brain

 <!--
 **gbarzon/gbarzon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.